Anxiety is ancient — and so is God's answer

 "Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness."

 Four promises in one verse: presence, identity ("I am thy God"), strength, help, and upholding.
 God does not simply say "don't worry" — he gives five reasons why the worry is unnecessary.
+The threefold "yea" is emphatic in the original Hebrew — God is not making an uncertain offer but a triple-confirmed covenant promise.
 This verse functions best when memorized and recalled mid-anxiety.

 Psalm 56:3